 - Garlic: This recipe uses a lot of garlic, for a lot of flavor.
 For best results, use crushed fresh garlic cloves, not jarred minced garlic.

 - Olives: Kalamative olives are best in terms of flavor for this recipe.
 However, you can opt to swap them out for black olives if that is what you have on hand.

-- Red pepper flakes: Crushed red pepper flakes add a subtle kick of spice to really wake up all the flavors in the sauce.
-You can omit, or reduce the amount if you are sensitive to spice, but it does really add dimension to the sauce.
+- Red pepper flakes: Crushed red pepper flakes add a subtle kick of spice to wake up all the flavors in the sauce.
+You can omit, or reduce the amount if you are sensitive to spice, but it does add dimension to the sauce.

 - Fresh Parsley: I recommend finishing the dish with fresh parsley if you have it on hand.
 The beauty of pasta puttanesca is that the sauce is made with ingredients stored in the pantry, so if you find yourself without fresh parsley, simply skip it!
 Your sauce will still be delicious.